nikshetty/projects/README.md

 # projects

 This repository is a series of notebooks that showcase data science projects that I have worked on.
+All datasets used are public datasets and the links to these are provided in the notebooks.
+If you plan to run these notebooks in your machine, please ensure that the corresponding datasets reside in a folder named `data` created within the main folder where the notebook is present.

 - [Predicting Stock Prices](https://github.com/nikshetty/projects/blob/master/predicting-stock-prices.ipynb)
 - [Star Wars Survey](https://github.com/nikshetty/projects/blob/master/star-wars-survey.ipynb)